marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-iii-throughput.md

 Pretty slick, huh?

 We can now very simply get the unique weeks (Col D)  and months (Col C) using the [UNIQUE-formula](https://support.google.com/docs/answer/3093198?hl=en) like this: `=UNIQUE(C2:C)` and we can even sort them while we are at it:  `=SORT(UNIQUE(C2:C), 1, TRUE)`.
-Those last parameters are actually default so `=SORT(UNIQUE(C2:C))` works equally well.
+Those last parameters actually default so `=SORT(UNIQUE(C2:C))` works equally well.

 I put the unique months in column F and the unique weeks in column H, for now.

 ## Appreciation break

 Let me just stop and appreciate the amazing Google Sheet for awhile.
-Many things in the application is mindblowing but right now I wanted to send a special love for the `C2:C` syntax.
+Many things in the application are mindblowing but right now I wanted to send a special love for the `C2:C` syntax.

 Take all rows in the C-column, starting on row 2.
-You can do that in Excel.
+You can't do that in Excel.
 I love that.
-Without it I would either get the heading or update this formula everytime new rows are added.
+Without it, I would either get the heading or update this formula everytime new rows are added.

-Thank you Google!
+Thank you, Google!

 ## Round'em up!